 Brandy-Vanilla Butter Roasted Chicken Drumsticks- Fascinating recipe and so unusual!
 Delicious chicken drumsticks that are moist, perfumed, and perfect for a fancy dinner.

 Fascinating recipe, but so unusual and oh, so good!
 I found this fun and interesting recipe in a new book I recently bought, called "Fifty Shades of Chicken: A Parody in a Cookbook" by F.L.Fowler.

-I laughed going through the recipes as the entire book is a parody of the famous novel ” Fifty Shades of Grey”.
-There are a lot of recipes that interested me on this book, but this particular recipe fascinated me.
+I laughed going through the recipes as the entire book is a parody of the famous novel " Fifty Shades of Grey."
+There are a lot of recipes that interested me in this book, but this particular recipe fascinated me.

-I never combined meats with vanilla before and I was not sure if that would ever work well together, so I had to try it.
+I had never combined meats with vanilla before, and I was unsure if that would ever work well together, so I had to try it.

-The original recipe calls for an entire chicken but for this occasion, I chose chicken legs.
+The original recipe calls for an entire chicken, but I chose chicken legs for this occasion.
 So far, my experience with vanilla was an unexpected wonderful one!

-You will basically need only chicken, butter, your favorite brandy, vanilla extract, some sugar, coarse kosher salt, freshly ground black pepper.
-The result will be a juicy succulent, a little bit sweet and very perfumed roasted chicken.
+You will basically need only chicken, butter, your favorite brandy, vanilla extract, some sugar, coarse kosher salt, and freshly ground black pepper.
+The result will be a juicy, succulent, a little bit sweet, and very perfumed roasted chicken.

 My family loved it!
 I hope you will too!

 Perfect for a romantic dinner when you are looking to impress your partner.
 Serve this meal with roasted squash or a simple salad and this will be a fantastic meal you will both remember.
 And have a glass of your favorite wine.
 Make it fancy!